UBC-Thunderbots/Software/docs/getting-started.md

     3. For `Target Expression`, you can put anything that comes after a `build`, `run`, `test`, etc. call on the command line.
 For example: `//software/geom:angle_test`.
     4. For `Bazel Command` you can put any bazel command, like `build`, `run`, `test`, etc.
     5. Click `Ok`, then there should be a green arrow in the top right corner by the drop-down menu.
 Click it and the test will run!

+### With VSCode

+First we need to setup VSCode
+1. Open VSCode
+2. Click `Open Folder` and navigate to where you cloned software.
+So if I cloned the repo to `/home/my_username/Downloads/Software`, I would select `/home/my_username/Downloads/Software`.
+3. VSCode will prompt you to install recommended extensions, click `Install`, this installs necessary plugins to work on the codebase.
+(Bazel, C++, Python, etc..)

 ### Running our AI, Simulator or Robot Diagnostics